 Discussion

 This review synthesises the recent, burgeoning empirical literature on the impact of health insurance in LMICs.
-We identified a total of 68 eligible studies over a period of six years –double the amount identified by the previous review by Acharya et al. over an approximately 60-year time horizon (1950 - July 2010).
-We used two quality assessment checklists to scrutinise the study methodology, taking more explicit account of the methodological robustness of non-experimental designs.
+We identified a total of 68 eligible studies over six years –double the amount identified by the previous review by Acharya et al. over an approximately 60-year time horizon (1950 - July 2010).
+We used two quality assessment checklists to scrutinise the study methodology, taking a more explicit account of the methodological robustness of non-experimental designs.

-Programme evaluation has been of interest to many researchers for reporting on the effectiveness of a public policy to policymakers.
-In theory, the gold standard for a programme evaluation is the randomised control trial, in which the treatment is randomly assigned to the participants.
+Programme evaluation has been of interest to many researchers for reporting on the effectiveness of public policy to policymakers.
+In theory, the gold standard for programme evaluation is the randomised control trial, in which the treatment is randomly assigned to the participants.
 The treatment assignment process has to be exogenous to ensure that any observed effect between the treated and control groups can only be caused by the difference in the treatment assignment.
 Unfortunately, this ideal scenario is often not feasible in a public policy setting.
 Our findings showed that only three papers between 2010 and 2016 were able to conduct a randomised study to evaluate the impact of health insurance programmes in developing countries, particularly CBHI [38,75,103].
 Policymakers may believe in the value of an intervention regardless of its actual evidence base, or they may believe that the intervention is beneficial and that no one in need should be denied it.
-In addition, policymakers are inclined to demonstrate the effectiveness of an intervention that they want implemented in the most promising contexts, as opposed to random allocation [104].
+In addition, policymakers are inclined to demonstrate the effectiveness of an intervention of interest implemented in the most promising contexts, as opposed to random allocation [104].

 Consequently, programme evaluators often have to deal with a non-randomised treatment assignment which may result in selection bias problems.
 Selection bias is defined as a spurious relationship between the treatment and the outcome of interest due to the systematic differences between the treated and the control groups [105].
 In the case of health insurance, an individual who chooses to enrol in the scheme may have different characteristics to an individual who chooses not to enrol.
 When those important characteristics are unobservable, the analyst needs to apply more advanced techniques and, sometimes, stronger assumptions.
 Based on our findings, we noted several popular methods, including propensity score matching (N = 8), difference-in-difference (N =10), fixed or random effects of panel data (N = 6), instrumental variables (N = 12) and regression discontinuity (N = 6).
-Those methods have varying degree of success in controlling the unobserved selection bias and analysts should explore the robustness of their findings by comparing initial findings with other methods by testing important assumptions.
+Those methods have a varying degree of success in controlling the unobserved selection bias and analysts should explore the robustness of their findings by comparing initial findings with other methods by testing important assumptions.
 We noted some papers combining two common methods, such as difference-in-difference with propensity score matching (N = 10) and fixed effects with instrumental variables (N = 8), in order to obtain more robust results.

 Overall effect